ParkPulse-dev/ParkPulse/README.md

 # ParkPulse

-ParkPulse is a competitive game where two players compete to park in a series of parking spots within the allotted time.
-Each player aims to park in as many spots as possible within the game session to outscore their opponent.
+ParkPulse is a competitive game where two players compete to park in one or in a series of parking spots within the allotted time.
+Each player aims to park in as fast as possible within the game session to outscore their opponent.
 The player who exhibits the best parking skills and completes the task swiftly emerges as the victor.
 ParkPulse is designed for regular computer platforms.

 ## Features